ttsiodras/ATtiny85_MonkeyIslandPlayer/README.md

 --

-For those that want to reproduce the circuit: I confess didn't make a schematic, since the HW part is so simple :-) The only part that matters is the transistor-speaker connection - copying it below from my blog post:
+For those that want to reproduce the circuit: I confess I didn't make a schematic, since the HW part is so simple :-) The only part that matters is the transistor-speaker connection - copying it below from my blog post:

 ![Connecting PB0 to the base of the transistor - and controlling the speaker](contrib/transistor-speaker.jpg "Connecting PB0 to the base of the transistor - and controlling the speaker")